SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Adding_a_New_Base_Learner.md

     # in config.yml
     global_params:
       model_list:
-        - "logisticRegression"
+        - "LogisticRegressionModelGenerator"
-        - "randomForest"
+        - "RandomForestModelGenerator"
-        - "XGBoost"
+        - "XGBoostModelGenerator"
-        - "SGDClassifierModelGenerator" # Add your new model's class name here
+        - "SGDClassifierModelGenerator" # Add your new model's class name
     ```

 That's it!
 When you run an experiment using `main.py`, the framework will now be able to select, tune, and include `SGDClassifier` in the ensembles it evolves.
 You can follow this same pattern to add any scikit-learn compatible classifier to the project.